Dhii/package-interface/README.md

 A version is a SemVer-compliant comparable identifier.
 Versions also need to be compared, so as to determine whether a version satisfies a specific version constraint

+## Development
+This project ships with Docker and PHPStorm configurations.
+Just copy `.env.example` to `.env`, tweak if necessary, then use `docker-compose` to run various tools, or use PHPStorm integrations.